gallorob/gym-tablut/README.md

 With the following pieces already placed:
 * the King: the middle piece in the middle, with the crown, sits on throne
-* The defenders: the white pieces surrounding the King in a cross formation
+* The Defenders: the white pieces surrounding the King in a cross formation
-* The attackers: the black pieces in a phalanx formation at each vertex of the cross
+* The Attackers: the black pieces in a phalanx formation at each vertex of the cross

 ### Rules
 The following rules are applied to the game: